 In 2010, his distant descendant, Western Sydney property developer Samhain McMillan was declared missing while visiting Gippsland.
 The only clues to his whereabouts are a series of diaries uncovered at his last known location, while official investigations have borne no fruit.

 Since his disappearance, the case and its subject have become an object of fascination to the Australian public.
-Like his ancestor, Angus McMillan, Sam McMillan was beneficiary to the spoils of tangible human misery, but retroactively attained deific status.
+Like his ancestor, Angus McMillan, Sam McMillan was beneficiary to the spoils of tangible human misery, but nevertheless retroactively attained deific status.

 Canadian researchers Dr Jeanette Dawson and Percival Watson attempt to unravel the mysteries of McMillan’s disappearance, compiling all of McMillan’s known writings, forensic evidence, critical perspectives, historical contexts, and more, ultimately confronting the question: What turns a man into a myth despite his misdeeds?